-The 2022 Annual action Plan is coming quickly off the heels of a newly approved Consolidated Action Plan.
-In creating the draft 2020-2024 consolidated plan and the resulting 2020, 2021 and 2022 annual action plans, the City of Jamestown solicited and received input from a variety of non-profits, social service providers, community residents, and governmental agencies to inform draft Consolidated Plan document development.
+The 2023 Annual action Plan is coming into year 4 of the City's approved Consolidated Action Plan.
+In creating the draft 2020-2024 consolidated plan and the resulting 2020, 2021, 2022, and 2023 annual action plans, the City of Jamestown solicited and received input from a variety of non-profits, social service providers, community residents, and governmental agencies to inform draft Consolidated Plan document development.
 The Citizen Participation Process for the City of Jamestown was completed during the developmental phase and drafting phase of the Consolidated and Annual Action Plan.
 Considerable effort was taken to give citizens the opportunity to read and react to the plan documents as well as to provide input and inform the plans while they were in development, including an updated Citizen Participation Plan.
 The City met unprecedented challenges of a global pandemic with innovative and creative ways to engage the community safely and within ever changing guidelines issued by local, state and even federal agencies.

-Facilitation of the Citizen Participation Outreach for the 2022 Annual Action Plan is being done in accordance with the city's approved Citizen Participation Plan and concurrently with the mandatory 30 day public comment period of the draft Annual Action Plan.
+Facilitation of the Citizen Participation Outreach for the 2023 Annual Action Plan is being done in accordance with the city's approved Citizen Participation Plan and concurrently with the mandatory 30day public comment period of the draft Annual Action Plan.
 Any input received will be taken under consideration and incorporated into the final submission of the Annual Action Plan.
 Section AP-12 outlines specific Citizen Participation Outreach activities.